OrchardCMS/OrchardCore.Commerce/docs/features/products-and-prices.md

 To create a content type that represents a sellable product, you must give it a _Product_ part and either _Price_ or _PriceVariant_ part as well.
 You may have multiple different content types that represent different classes of product but they all must follow this rule.

-> ℹ Use the _Orchard Core Commerce - Content - Product_ recipe to set up fully featured Product content type.
+> ℹ Use the _Orchard Core Commerce - Content - Product_ recipe to set up a fully featured Product content type.

 - [ProductPart](product-part.md): contains the product's stock keeping unit (SKU) which has to be globally unique.
 - [PricePart](price-part.md): contains a single price for the product.